Tom101222/Adns-3050-Optical-Sensor/README.md

 This sets bits 4-2 to 110 and bits 1 and 0 to 0 (needed for operation).
 110 corresponds with the value found on page 29 of the datasheet for a resolution of 2000

+Lift off detection

+The sensor will stop tracking if the SQUAL is too low (usually when the sensor is too far off the ground).
+Sometimes when the sensor is placed back down it will not wake up.
+To mitigate/disable liftoff detection you can set the SQUAL_Threshold to 0 in the MISC_Settings register.The following code does just that:

+Write(0x25,B0000001);

+This should be run during setup.

 Any questions or comments feel free to email me at twigg1012@gmail.com